-A pool of potential buyers comprised exclusively of financial entities (e.g., a private equity fund) would likely find no synergistic value in the target entity.
+A pool of potential buyers comprised exclusively of financial entities, such as a private equity fund, would likely find no synergistic value in the target entity.
 If this were the case, the fair value standard of value would be more appropriate.
+However, since all six potential buyers are not financial entities and had a synergistic incentive to acquire the target entity, one could also argue that the fair value standard of value in this matter would include any synergistic benefit.

-The purpose of this discussion is to review recent disputes that have been addressed by the Chancery Court and have touched upon the appropriate treatment of synergistic value in a transactional context.
-The goal is to give the reader a better understanding of how the Chancery Court views this issue, which often has a significant impact on the target company fair value opinion reached by valuation analysts.
+This article will review recent disputes that have been addressed by the Chancery Court and have touched upon the appropriate treatment of synergistic value in a transactional context.
+My goal is to give the reader a better understanding of how the Chancery Court views this issue, which often has a significant impact on the target company fair value opinion reached by valuation analysts.

-IN RE DOLLAR THRIFTY SHAREHOLDER LITIGATION
+DOLLAR THRIFTY SHAREHOLDER LITIGATION

-In In re Dollar Thrifty Shareholder Litigation, the Court addressed the issue of considering expected post-merger synergies in estimating the fair value of a target company's stock.
+In In re Dollar Thrifty Shareholder Litigation, the court addressed the issue of considering expected post-merger synergies in estimating the fair value of a target company's stock.

-In April 2010, Hertz Global Holdings, Inc. ("Hertz") and Dollar Thrifty Automotive Group, Inc. ("Dollar Thrifty") entered into a merger agreement whereby Hertz would acquire Dollar Thrifty at a price of \$41 per share and a \$200 million cash dividend would be paid by Dollar Thrifty to its shareholders.
-Furthermore, Hertz agreed to divest certain assets as well as pay a reverse termination fee should the merger not meet regulatory approval.
+In April 2010, Hertz Global Holdings, Inc. and Dollar Thrifty Automotive Group, Inc. entered into a merger agreement whereby Hertz would acquire Dollar Thrifty at a price of \$41 per share, and a pre-transaction \$200 million cash dividend would be paid by Dollar Thrifty to its shareholders.
+Hertz also agreed to divest certain assets as well as pay a reverse termination fee should the merger not meet regulatory approval.